For more information on determination letters and adopting a pre-approved retirement plan, see:

 An employer that makes changes to the underlying plan document will be considered to have adopted an individually designed plan (Revenue Procedure 2016-37, Section 24.03).
 If allowed under Revenue Procedure 2016-37, Form 5300 would be required for determination letter requests.
 See New Determination Program Rev. Proc.
 2016-37.

-Since the plan is treated as an individually designed plan, it must be updated for the applicable Cumulative Lists and/or Required Amendments Lists based on the date of submission for a determination letter.
-The employer submitting Form 5300 must submit the approved adoption agreement along with the amendments made for the applicable Cumulative Lists and/or Required Amendments Lists.
+Since the plan is treated as an individually designed plan, it must be updated for the applicable Cumulative Lists and/or Required Amendments Lists and based on the date of submission for a determination letter.
+The employer submitting Form 5300 must submit the approved adoption agreement along with the amendments made for the applicable Cumulative Lists and Required Amendments List.
+The M&P sponsor will lose its ability to adopt amendments on behalf of the adopting employer as of the date the IRS exercises its authority under section 24.03 of Revenue Procedure 2015-36.

 I am an adopter of a volume submitter plan who made changes to my pre-approved document.
 How do I let the IRS know what changes were made?